Yoskutik/awesome_progress_bar/README.md

 In the thread mode progress bar's state is updating by itself every __update_period__ seconds.
 In this mode `bar.iter()` doesn't print anything and it used only for tracking the progress.
-In the mode without thread `bar.iter()` print prints the bar every time user call it.
+In the mode without thread `bar.iter()` prints the bar every time user call it.

 #### Attention!